Highpoint2000/webserver-scanner/README.md

 ![image](https://github.com/user-attachments/assets/5d87fc30-20cc-4778-8e07-7c46bd02e48b)

-### v1.3d (only works from web server version 1.2.3 - older versions must take the plugin version 1.3c !!!)
+### v1.3e (only works from web server version 1.2.6 - older versions must take the plugin version 1.3c oder 1.3d !!!)
-- Problem with multiple connections (user online) fixed
+- compatible with changed websocket data in version 1.2.6
+- Increase scan and search speed

 NOTE: If you use the logger plugin, please update it to at least version [1.3e or 1.3d ](https://github.com/Highpoint2000/webserver-logger/releases)!